aurora-website/website_v1/src/download/README.md

 # Downloads <cloud-download-icon size="38px"/>

 Download our latest apps here.
+To know more about our apps, click on the app titles!

 ## <img class="headerLogo" :src="$withBase('/icons/aurora_store.png')"> [Aurora Store](/download/AuroraStore.md)